Auto Insurance Claim Advice

-Before the statement: Prepare!
+Before the Statement: Prepare!

 You must be ready to answer very intrusive questions, and risk the possibility of being framed

-Before the statement:
+Before the statement: before-the-statement-001

 2. Set up a time that works for you, and try not to do it before lunch.
 The adjuster will rush you if you are closer to lunch time.

-3. Collect all the information available to you: location, street names, names, telephone numbers, witness, policy numbers, description of the vehicles, police department that responded to the scene, police report number, name of physician that saw you at the ER, etc.
+3. Collect all the information available to you: location, street names, names, telephone numbers, witnesses, policy numbers, description of the vehicles, police department that responded to the scene, police report number, name of physician that saw you at the ER, etc.

-Also have an accident diagram with you (draw a picture of what happened), this will refresh your memory about the details.
+Also have an accident diagram with you (draw a picture of what happened).
+This will refresh your memory about the details.

 You can always read these transcriptions and realize whether you stated this or the adjuster is making an incorrect inference.